mrkelder/messanger/README.md

 ### Constants

 Constants are usually used across the whole project from components to redux actions.
 Thus they should be stored in catalogs rather than in a certain place.
 For instance, if a constant is a DOM event name and is more associated with components, then **CONSTANTS.ts** file has to belong to **/src/components/**.
 Same thing for redux contants as well as for mongoose ones and so on

+### Controllers

+Controllers are actual pieces of code that can be easily tested and integrated into a real code.
+Controllers' purpose is to handle business logic while omitting the implementation details.
+For instance, we could write an **authorization service** that saves the data to db and handles the token verification.
+Such code can be easily tested and integrated into the actual API endpoint.
+Controllers are stores inside of **src/controllers** folder

 ## Environments